 - WP Super Minify: This tool allows you to combine and compress files for quicker loading.

-- WP Smush.it: This plugin optimizes your images so they don’t slow down your page.
+- Smush: This plugin optimizes your images so they don’t slow down your page.

+All of these steps are necessary to improve WordPress website speed, and also user experience.
 If you’re wondering how to speed up WordPress in the most efficient way possible, WP Engine is the way to go.
-Its reliability and infrastructure provides a faster site speed for your customers.
-Find out how WP Engine can help you speed up your website today.
+Its reliability and infrastructure provide a faster site speed for your customers.
+Find out how WP Engine’s fast WordPress hosting solution can help you speed up your website today.